 Centralized rental car facilities suck up another batch of time.
 I used to be able to exit my plane, pick up a rental car, and exit the airport in a few minutes.
 Now I allow 30 minutes and am often disappointed.
 What used to be 100 minutes (flight plus car) is now 240 minutes; longer if push back (departure) or finding an arrival gate is delayed.

 My 90 minute drive between the airport and the intended destination is unchanged.

-If, a big IF, the flight process is smooth (it RARELY is), then this specific trip takes 6 to 7 hours.
+If, a big IF, the flight process is smooth (it RARELY is), then this specific trip takes six to seven hours.
 Plus it is filled with continual stress (what delay will occur this time).

-Driving—about 525 miles—takes 8 to 9 hours, but almost every factor is controlled: when to depart, what route to take, when to take breaks, when and what to eat.
+Driving—about 525 miles—takes eight to nine hours, but almost every factor is controlled: when to depart, what route to take, when to take breaks, when and what to eat.
 My driving trips are relatively stress free, with calm (me) arrivals and better trip transitions—i.e., only one drink needed after driving versus two after flying.